JohanKlingstrom/JohanKlingstrom/README.md

 # Hey, I'm Johan!
 I'm a junior frontend developer from Stockholm!
 <br />
-I'm also an electronic music producer, ramen enjoyer and video game nerd.
+I'm also an electronic music producer of over 5 years, ramen enjoyer and video game nerd.

 ## What am I doing right now?
 🚀 Interning at North Kingdom in Skellefteå.